nanoframework/nf-VSCodeExtension/README.md

 ### Deploy to your device

-Select `nanoFramework: Build Project` and follow the steps.
+Select `nanoFramework: Deploy Project` and follow the steps.

 ![select options](docs/step-by-step14.png)